 Tibet lies at an average altitude of around 4,800 meters above sea level, while most of the rest of China lies at well below 500 meters.
 Even Kathmandu, in Nepal, lies only at around 1,400 meters, very low in comparison.

-The capital city, Lhasa, lies at al altitude of 3,656 meters above sea level, and for those traveling from most countries, is the highest they will ever have been.
+The capital city, Lhasa, lies at an altitude of 3,656 meters above sea level, and for those travelling from most countries, is the highest they will ever have been.
 Sitting on the world’s highest plateau, Tibet is a place where you need to take care and be aware of the symptoms of Altitude Sickness.

 Also known as Acute Mountain Sickness (AMS), altitude sickness hits most people when they ascend to very high elevations, such as the Tibetan plateau, as the air is thinner due to lower barometric pressures at higher altitudes.
 This means your lungs cannot get enough oxygen in each breath, which makes you feel dizzy, nauseous, and ill, with headaches and aching joints due to lower oxygen in the blood.